ihh/bracery/README.md

 Bracery has been designed for asynchronous applications where the Tracery client is decoupled from the symbol definition store.
 However, Bracery also works just fine as a synchronous library, like Tracery (this is the default when running from the command-line, or using the node API).
-Expansion of symbol expressions uses promises, which may e.g. involve database queries or calls to web services.

-In plain English, the Tracery definitions file can live on a server somewhere remote from where procedural text generation is happening.
+In asynchronous mode, the Tracery definitions file can live on a server somewhere remote from the client (i.e. the place where procedural text generation is happening, such as the user's web browser).
-This means that the set of definitions can potentially be very big (including a "standard library"), or can be continually updated.
+This means that, for example, the set of definitions can potentially be very big (including a "standard library"), or can be continually updated, or collaboratively edited.

-In order to make this work, Bracery distinguishes between _variables_ (read/write, stored locally) and _symbols_ (read-only, stored on the server).
+In order to allow programmers to write efficient code in this framework, Bracery's syntax distinguishes between expansions that can be performed on the client, from those that must be performed by the server.
+The former (client expansions) are called _variables_ and the latter (server expansions) are called _symbols_.

-In Tracery, these two things share the same namespace; for example, `#sentence#` is the syntax to expand the nonterminal symbol `sentence`, but it is also the syntax for retrieving the value of the variable named `sentence`.
+In Tracery, variables and symbols share the same namespace, as part of the design.
+For example, `#sentence#` is the syntax to expand the nonterminal symbol `sentence`, and it is also the syntax for retrieving and expanding the value of the variable named `sentence`.
-If the variable is specified, then it overrides the original nonterminal symbol definition (if there was one).
+If the variable has been specified in the local context of the running program (i.e. the text up to that point), then that specified value overrides the original nonterminal symbol definition (if there was one).

-In Tracery this serves is a neat way of passing information into subroutines ("actions").
+Bracery keeps faith with this aspect of Tracery's design, expanding `#sentence#` the same way as Tracery does, with locally-specified variables overriding globally-specified symbol definitions.

-Bracery implements the same behavior as Tracery, expanding `#sentence#` the same way, but it also lets you access the variable's value directly (as `^sentence`) or expand the original nonterminal (as `$sentence`).
+However, Bracery also has syntax allowing programmers to access the local variable's value directly (as `^sentence`) or expand the original global nonterminal (as `$sentence`).
-It further introduces dynamic evaluation and conditional primitives, which are required to make the Tracery-style syntax work but are also quite powerful in their own right.
+It also introduces dynamic evaluation and conditional primitives, which are required to connect the above elements (`#sentence#`, `$sentence` and `^sentence`), but are also quite powerful in their own right.

 # Usage